PrinceB3N/Schedule-Optimization/README.md

 **Functionality**

 1. Run the app on an emulator or real Android device.
-2. Add new locations that you want routes between by clicking on the (+) button.
+2. Add events to your schedule in the calendar by clicking the (+) button.
-3. Enter the address of the place in the top text box.
+3. Enter the information of the event in their fields.
+   a.
+If you want this event to be routed, check the "Add to my routes" checkbox.
+   b.
+Select your travel mode for this event.
+The default is set to "Walking".
-4. Click "Add" to add the location, and "Cancel" to just go back to the map.
+4. Click the (✓) to add the event, or the (x) to go back to the calendar.
-5. Repeat 2,3, and 4 as necessary.
+5. Click the list symbol, next to the date, to see your todo list.
+6. Add events to your todo list by clicking the (+) button.
+   a.
+Select the priority of the event.
+7. Add the todo list events to your calendar by clicking the "Add ToDo List to Schedule" button.
-6. Click the button under the map and the map will move to your routes and locations.
+8. If there are at least two events in your calendar for the selected day, click the map button and the map will move to your routes and location.
-7. Done!
-Note: The app stores your locations after you do #6, so if you reboot the app, you may jump to #6.
+   a.
+If permit the app to access your location data, click the top-right button on the map will move the map to your schedule.

 **Known Problems**
 - No options to store a subset of locations, nor advanced modification.
 - Can only store one Schedule at a time.
-- No way to only display locations, nor change their color.
 - No way to customize these locations and routes.
-- Accidentally putting a wrong address will mean you have to restart the process.
 - File management: Views must specify the file locations + Multiple instances of the Controller which store those file locations might mean bad news if we decide to store more Schedules...